A Lifetime West of the Mississippi

 For K. Lyn Wurth, the Great Plains and West are places in history and dimensions of imagination.
 This vast region holds the aspirations and failures of the American experience, and brims with stories yet to be told.

 Supporting her stories with careful research, she combines fictional characters with real places and events.
 Her stories explore some of the West’s deepest struggles, transgressions, conflicts and meanings.
 With a special concern for the dispossessed, she reflects compassion for every character.
 Yet, she never flinches from the violence committed in the name of human progress, and the ongoing devastation of injustice.

 The land, water and sky figure large in her fiction, as they do in the West.
 Her tales of the Great Plains and West often resound with ancestral voices and legends from the land’s first, Native nations.

 K. Lyn Wurth lives in rural Northwestern Iowa with her husband, David.
 She published her first novel, The Darkwater Liar’s Account, in 2013.
-Another novel set in Nebraska, Seven Kinds of Rain: River Saga Book One will be released July 1, 2016.
-Its sequel, Remember How It Rained: River Saga Book Two is expected in late 2016.
-An anthology of short fiction, Look West from Here: Personal Frontiers, is planned for 2017.
-She is an active, supporting member of Women Writing the West.
+Another novel set in Nebraska, Seven Kinds of Rain: River Saga Book One was released in 2016.
+Its sequel, Remember How It Rained: River Saga Book Two debuted in 2017.
+Numerous journals have published her award-winning short fiction.